colyseus/docs/docs/colyseus/scalability.md

 The `presence` is used to call room "seat reservation" functions from one process to another, and allows the developer to take advantage of the some data sharing functions across rooms.
 See [Presence API](/server/presence/#api).

+The `driver` is responsible for keeping a shared cache of available rooms, and room querying by any of the active Colyseus processes.

 Each Colyseus process also registers its own `processId` and network location to the `presence` API, which is later used by the [dynamic proxy](#dynamic-proxy) service.
 During graceful shutdown, the process unregisters itself.

 ## Alternative 1: Using a Dynamic Proxy